Jasdoge/qrcodejs/README.md

-# QRCode.js
+# QRCode.js - SVG Simplification
-This is a fork of QRCode.js javascript library for making QRCode.
+This is a fork of QRCode.js javascript library for making QR Codes.
 This one simply takes in a bit of text and outputs an inline SVG.
 That's it.
 This fork has no dependencies.

 ## Basic Usages